cbrem/prwl/README.md

-V2 of the Prowl app.
+V2 of the PRWL app.

 Frontend technologies:
 * Backbone.js